google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 ## Add CSS {: #add-css }

-CSS is a langauge that determines the style of your web site's content which is controlled by HTML.
+CSS is a language that determines the layout and visual elements of your web site's content (which is controlled by HTML).
 Here is a paragraph with a border:

 <p style="border:1px dashed red; padding:5px">This has been styled with CSS.</p>